Wednesday 6th September, 2023

 Ba-Ba-Ba-Barbara Ann!”

 Damn, I’m losing control of my mind!
-Anyway, off I go leaving the summit of Brown Hills.
+Anyway, off I go, leaving the summit of Brown Hills.
 I’m feeling okay this morning, and my feet are a little better now.
-However, I really need to get some Compeed plasters if I’m going to complete the whole twelve days of the Lakeland Way; my initial thoughts are to take a detour off the route to the village shop in Glenridding.
+However, I really need to get some Compeed plasters if I’m going to complete all twelve days of the Lakeland Way; my initial thought is to take a detour off the route to the village shop in Glenridding.
 They also sell pies there!

 09:15